Kong/docs.konghq.com/app/_src/gateway/upgrade/rolling-upgrade.md

 ---
 title: Rolling upgrade
+content_type: how-to
+purpose: Learn how to perform a rolling upgrade for Kong Gateway
 ---

+The rolling upgrade strategy is a {{site.base_gateway}} upgrade option, specifically designed for DB-less mode and for data planes running in hybrid mode.
+This strategy is meant for nodes that don't use a database, and that are independent of each other.

+This guide refers to the old version as cluster X and the new version as cluster Y.

-Rolling Upgrade is an upgrade strategy designated specifically for the DB-less mode or the DP part of Hybrid mode, or DP part of Konnect.
-It builds on the fact that Kong nodes that do not use a database, and that are independent of each other.
-The upgrade is a process of continuously adding new nodes of version Y, while shutting down nodes of version X.
+The rolling upgrade is a process of continuously adding new nodes of version Y, while shutting down nodes of version X.

 ![Rolling upgrade workflow](/assets/images/products/gateway/upgrade/rolling-upgrade.png)